ZilchOS/bootstrap-from-tcc/README.md

   * `tinycc-static` (1st time only)
   * `nix`

-Then the same thing all over again, but under Nix.
+Then repeat stage 1 and most of stage 2 all over again, but under Nix.
+The final exports of this flake are musl, clang toolchain and a busybox that ZilchOS Core later bootstraps from.

 ### In more detail